pweth/status.pizza/README.md

 `https://status.pizza/[CODE].json`

-The object you receieve will have the following format:
+The object you receive will have the following format:

 ```
 {